platformatic/db-workshop/slides.md

 ---

 # Step 4: apply the seed
 - You might want to reset the database to a clean slate by migrating to initial state (the undo scripts will drop the tables).
-Removing `db.sqlite` also works.
+Removing `movie-quotes.sqlite` also works.
 ```shell
 npx platformatic db migrate --to 000
 ```

 - Then run migrations:
 ```shell
 npx platformatic db migrate
 ```

 - ...and seed:
 ```shell
 npx platformatic db seed seed.js
 ```